alphaspirit - Fotolia

 Moreover, managing manufacturing details can be difficult without a sophisticated ERP program.

 "How extensive is the range?
-Is it two or three IPAs with maybe a porter, or is it more extensive -- in which case, planning may not be a single mash a day but multiple mashes in multiple vessels with multiple styles, requiring more complex planning and purchasing solutions," said Colin Elkins, process manufacturing industry director for IFS.
+Is it two or three IPAs with maybe a porter, or is it more extensive -- in which case, may not be a single mash a day but multiple mashes in multiple vessels with multiple styles, requiring more complex and purchasing solutions," said Colin Elkins, process manufacturing industry director for IFS.

 "Quality may vary from mash to mash.
 This is, in some way, the charm of craft brewing.
 However, when the brewer becomes larger, a more consistent approach is necessary, introducing more quality audits, recipe management, ingredient testing, material tracking, etc."